Man-Bat: Fictional character biography

 Dr. Kirk Langstrom, a zoologist who specializes in chiropterology, develops an extract intended to give humans a bat's acute sonar sense and tests the formula on himself.
 The extract works, but it has a horrible side effect: it transforms him into a monstrous human/bat hybrid creature.
 This side effect makes him so distraught that it temporarily affects his sanity.
 He goes on a mad rampage until Batman finds a way to reverse the effects.
 Later, Langstrom takes the concoction again and the Man-Bat returns.
 He also coaxes his wife, Francine Langstrom, into drinking the serum and she goes through the same transformation, becoming the She-Bat.
 Together, they terrorize Gotham City until Batman once again restores them to normal.

 On some occasions, Langstrom takes the serum and retains enough sanity to work for the forces of good.
 During one of these periods, he works with the detective Jason Bard.
-On another occasion, in Action Comics #600, Jimmy Olsen inadvertently puts Superman into a cave occupied by the Man-Bat to protect him from kryptonite radiation that had reached Earth following the explosion of Krypton.
+On another occasion, in Action Comics #600, Jimmy Olsen inadvertently puts Superman into a cave occupied by the Man-Bat to protect him from kryptonite radiation.
 The Man-Bat calms the maddened Superman and then summons Hawkman, who helps Superman overcome the radiation.
 Kirk and Francine have a daughter, Rebecca ("Becky"), and a son, Aaron.
 Because of the effects the serum has on Aaron's DNA, he is born with a deadly illness.
 Francine turns him into a young Man-Bat to save his life.
 This occurs in issue #3 of the Man-Bat (vol. 2) miniseries by Chuck Dixon.